Let’s face it – Keto can be hard.

-These eco-friendly snacks are all the hype right now, and it is one of the best subscription services.
+These eco-friendly snacks are all the rage right now.
+KC is one of the best subscription services I’ve tried.

-The service isn’t expensive at all – in fact, it costs less than a lunch out.
+The service offers great value – in fact, it costs less than a lunch out.

 And it’s not like you can eat pork rinds and pumpkin seeds every day.

 The snack box has 6-9 snacks you get to your doorstep every month.
-The net carbs per serving don’t go over 5 grams, so these snacks aren’t packed with sugar.
+The net carbs per serving don’t go over 5 grams, so these products aren’t packed with sugar.

 It helps you stick to your ketogenic diet, even if you enjoy snacking.

-The products don’t contain any gluten, maltitol or aspartame — the ingredients as natural as can be, though some products have a little soy or sucralose.
+The products don’t contain any gluten (gluten-free), maltitol, or aspartame — the ingredients as natural as can be, though some products have a little soy or sucralose.

-Let’s see what’s in the February box so you can understand more about what Keto Krate can do for you.
+Let’s see what’s in the February box so you can understand more about what this company can do for you.

-Over the lst few months I have tested both services.
+Over the last few months, I have tested both services.

-Both services are virtually the same when it comes to good delicious keto snacks.
-Both provides timely delivery, and great packaging.
+Both services are virtually the same when it comes to good and delicious.
+Both provide timely delivery and great packaging.

 Every month is different, so you don’t get the same products over and over.

-However, I prefer Keto Krate and here is why.
+However, I prefer KK, and here is why.

-Also, it seems that KetoKrate is better in packaging more really unique products.
+Also, it seems that KK is better at packaging more really unique products.
 I found a lot more pleasing to open those boxes.

 Keto Krate vs. Keto Delivered